bashhack/dev-setup/README.md

   <br/>
 </p>

-S3cmd is written in Python, is open source, and is free even for commercial use.
+S3cmd is written in Python, is open-source, and is free even for commercial use.
 It offers more advanced features than those found in the [AWS CLI](http://aws.amazon.com/cli/).

 #### Installation